The video explains the basics of the Swiss education system. The settings allow you to display subtitles in Arabic, Italian, Persian or Tigrinya.

 • Like Swiss citizens, recognised refugees (B permit) and stateless individuals: are automatically insured with the Old Age and Survivors Insurance (AHV/AVS) upon reaching 20 years of age or once in employment.

-• Temporarily admitted refugees (F permit) or asylum seekers (N permit): are only insured with the Old Age and Survivors Insurance (AHV/AVS) if they are in employment.
+• Temporarily admitted refugees (F permit) or asylum seekers (N permit): receive an AHV number, but are only liable to pay contributions if they are gainfully employed.

 The insurance number is displayed on the health insurance card.
 It also appears on the national insurance card which includes details for Old Age and Survivors Insurance (AHV/AVS) as well as Disability Insurance (IV/AI).